-Fall is an excellent time to control invasive weeds with Milestone.
+Fall is an excellent time to control invasive weeds.
 Late summer and fall rains provide land managers with a good opportunity to extend their application season.

 Milestone at 5 or 7 fluid ounces per acre (fl oz/A) is highly effective for controlling Russian knapweed.
-Unlike other herbicides, applications of Milestone can be made on Russian knapweed through late summer and until after the foliage has died back (leaves are brown and dead!) in fall.
-Milestone is taken up by the foliage, through the root crown or from the soil into this noxious weed.
-Milestone® will provide residual control of plants that try to re-grow and emerge after the initial application.
+Unlike other herbicides, applications of Milestone can be made on Russian knapweed through late summer and until after the foliage has died back (leaves are brown and dead) in fall.
+Milestone is taken up by Russian knapweed foliage, through the root crown and/or from the soil, and provides long-term control of plants.

 Spotted and Diffuse Knapweed

-The application window for treating spotted and diffuse knapweed with Milestone is wider than many other herbicide options.
-Milestone at 5 or 7 fl oz/A applied to spotted knapweed in fall gave excellent control (>95%) of both established plants and seedlings up to 2 years after treatment in Montana and was similar to the standard treatment of Tordon® 22K at 1 pint per acre (pt/A).
+The application window for treating spotted and diffuse knapweed can be extended depending on the herbicide selected.
+Milestone at 5 or 7 fl oz/A applied to spotted knapweed in fall gave excellent control (>95%) of both established plants and seedlings up to 2 years after treatment in Montana.
 Applications can be made up to late October or early November before soil freezes.

-Fall application of Milestone® at 3 to 5 fl oz/A provides excellent control of biennial thistle (e.g. musk, bull, and plumeless thistle).
-Fall herbicide treatments may be applied to rosettes over a longer period in the fall than in the spring.
-An additional advantage is that fall treatments reduce the potential of injury from spray drift to foliage of nearby desirable plants since sensitive crops have been harvested or desirable plants are dormant.
+Fall herbicide treatments may be applied to rosettes over a long period of time in fall.
+Milestone® at 3 to 5 fl oz/A provides excellent control of biennial thistle (e.g. musk, bull, and plumeless thistle).
+An additional advantage is that fall treatments reduce the potential of injury to non-target, desirable broadleaf plants from spray drift since many are dormant.

 Fall is an excellent time to maintain grass understory and control re-sprouting on tamarisk and Russian olive with a tank-mix of Milestone herbicide with Garlon® 4 Ultra or Remedy® Ultra specialty herbicides.
 You should wait least 6 months after cutting to allow time for the plants to regrow and develop adequate leaf area for more herbicide uptake with a foliar application.
 Apply Milestone at 7 fluid ounces per acre plus Garlon® 4 Ultra or Remedy® Ultra at 3 quarts per acre (qt/A) with a non-ionic surfactant at 0.25% v/v or 1 qt/A of methylated seed oil (MSO).
 This treatment allows grasses to flourish and will also control broadleaf weeds such as Canada thistle, musk thistle, Russian knapweed, and many others that may invade the area after cutting.
 Tamarisk and Russian olive control may not be complete with just a single application so the site should be monitored in subsequent years and re-sprouts treated for complete control.